Some mammals are shown at the end.

 Lincoln sparrow (common Spring and Fall migrant; occasional Winter resident)

-Dark-eyed junco (Winter resident)
+Dark-eyed junco (a nice male: Winter resident)

 Rose-breasted grossbeak (occasional Spring migrant)

 Painted bunting (breeding Summer resident)

 Red-winged blackbird (fairly common Spring migrant; breeding resident a few miles away)

 House finch (breeding resident males)

 Pine siskin (Winter resident; sometimes we have more than 100)

 Lesser goldfinch (intermittent resident; breeding resident many Summers; numerous in Winter 2016)

 In addition to deer, we have many other mammals.
 For example: